• New here?

-Here at Auntie Kate the Blog, we’ve been talking about the flaw in the new law known as CPSIA (the Consumer Product Safety Improvement Act of 2008 ) and how it affects people who consign or sell their children’s items through our industry, the people who shop resale, and our cohorts the Craigslisters, the eBay merchants, and of course, our own small shops.
+Here at Auntie Kate the Blog, we’ve been talking about the flaw in the new 2009jan28everyonelaw known as CPSIA (the Consumer Product Safety Improvement Act of 2008 ) and how it affects people who consign or sell their children’s items through our industry, the people who shop resale, and our cohorts the Craigslisters, the eBay merchants, and of course, our own small shops.
 (Scroll back through the last half-dozen entries her on my blog to read up.)

 The law, originally conceived for a great reason: “To protect our children”…has become, like a Federal Frankenstein, a terror in the night to so many Americans.
 The news reports 20,000 laid off here, 12,000 there… has Rep. Henry Waxman, who refuses to call a committee meeting even when urged by his fellow Representatives, any conception of which people will be CRIMINALS at the stroke of 12:01am on Tuesday Feb.10?